-B. Fishing mortality compared to an F threshold
+Option B. Fishing mortality compared to an F threshold

 This sub-option maintains ACL evaluations within the AMs, but rather than considering if the ABC was also exceeded (see previous section), consideration would be given to if the fishing mortality threshold (FMSY) was also exceeded.
 The intent behind this option is that it considers if total fishery removals negatively impacted the stock based on the most recent information.
 For example, catch in a past year may have exceeded the recreational ACL, but a subsequent stock assessment update may indicate that the stock did not suffer notable negative impacts if the fishing mortality threshold was not exceeded.
 The most recent fishing mortality estimate considers more recent information than the information used to set a previous year's ACL.
 To set the ACL and ABC, projections must be made that make assumptions about how the fishery may perform.
 This approach using a fishing mortality comparison would look at data that represents what transpired in the fishery or stock during the time being evaluated, according to the most recent stock assessment.
-If regularly updated estimates of total fishing mortality compared to the threshold are not available, then this comparison would default to the ABC comparison described above.
+If regularly updated estimates of total fishing mortality comparison described above.